Code-Institute-Submissions/florencemezino-basic-vits_AprResub/READMEms4.md

 * View and navigate :
 1. View a list of products so that I can select some to purchase / build my personalized subcription package regarding to my needs and health objectives
-2. View easily individual product detsils so that I can identify the related vitamin I need in terms of product, price, description with medical insights, image and available format
+2. View easily individual product details so that I can identify the related vitamin I need in terms of product, price, description with medical insights, image and available format
-3. Easily view the total of my purchase/personalized subcription so that I can manage my monthly vitamins and supplements budget.
+3. Easily view the total of my purchase/personalized plan so that I can manage my vitamins and supplements budget.

 * Register and have an account:
 4. Easily register for an account so that I can have benefits such as discount on products.
 5. Easily and safely log in and out so that I can access my personal account information in a secure way.
-7. Have a personalized user profile so that I can view my health profile, customized recommendations, order confirmations and history subcription details.
+7. Have a personalized user profile so that I can view my reviews and order confirmations.

-* Sort and search
+* Filter and search
-6. Sort the list of available products in a personalized way so that I can have a list of product suggestions that matches my needs
+6. Filter the list of available products in a personalized way so that I can have a list of product suggestions that matches my needs
-7. Sort a specific category of product regarding to my gender / persona profile so that I am sure I can have a bundle of basic and targeted products
-8. Sort multiple categories of products simultaneously by health goal so that I can have an overview of product for a specific need.
+7. Filter multiple categories of products simultaneously by health goal so that I can have an overview of product for a specific need.
+8. Filter a specific category of product packages regarding to the season so that I am sure I can get what I need in the right time.
-9. Search for product by name or description directly and easily see what I've searched so that I can efficiently add what I need in my cart
+9. Search for product by name or description with my own words so that I can efficiently add what I need in my cart

 * Purchase and Check out
-10. Have the quantity preselected for 1 month in my cart renewable as a subcription so I am covered for an entire of month and I don't have to think how much should I buy
-11. View items in my bag to be purchased so I identify the total cost of my purchase and all vitamins items I will receive
+10. View items in my bag to be purchased so I identify the total cost of my purchase and all vitamins items I will receive
-12. Easily enter payment information so that I can check out quickly and with no hassles
+11. Easily enter payment information so that I can check out quickly and with no hassles
-13. Feel that my personal and payment information are safe when using the `Basic Vits` site so that I can confidently provide the needed information to make the purchase
+12. Feel that my personal and payment information are safe when using the `Basic Vits` site so that I can confidently provide the needed information to make the purchase
-14. View an order confirmation after check out so that I can verify that I haven't made any mistakes and be reassured
+13. View an order confirmation after check out so that I can verify that I haven't made any mistakes and be reassured
-15. Feel that I can trust the efficiency and the safety of the products that I am buying as it is part of nutrition so that I can feel purchase vitamins and product from `Basic Vits` confidently
+14. Feel that I can trust the efficiency and the safety of the products that I am buying as it is part of nutrition so that I can feel purchase vitamins and product from `Basic Vits` confidently

 ### As a returning `Basic Vits` shopper, I want to :

 * Account verification
-16. Receive an email confirmation after registering so that I can verify that my account registration was successful
+15. Receive an email confirmation after registering so that I can verify that my account registration was successful

 * Purchase and Check out
-17. Receive an email confirmation after checking out so that I can keep the confirmation of what I've purchased for my records
+16. Receive an email notification after checking out so that I know that my order went through
-18. Have the possibility to contact a team of profesionnals (customer service or nutritionnist) so that I can adress potential issues with my order
+17. Have the possibility to contact a team of profesionnals (customer service or nutritionnist) so that I can adress potential issues with my order

+* Review product detail
+18. Give my opinion about a certain product and other people review so that I feel reassured about the products that I buy

 ### As a frequent `Basic Vits` shopper, I want to :

 * User Accounts / Purchasing and Check out
-19. Make use of my account to access easily my previous orders so that I can buy a refill of vitamins and supplements in few steps without having to fill the cart again.
+19. Make use of my account to access easily my previous orders so that I can buy a refill of vitamins and supplements in few steps

 * Sorting and Searching
 20. Have the possibility to assess my vitamins and supplements needs so that I can see if my needs changed and if I need to order different products